Glee cast: Where are they now?

-When Glee premiered in 2009 (with a preview of its pilot after American Idol before officially launching that fall), it became an unexpected phenomenon, launching acting careers, concert tours, and more.
-The musical television show about a group of high school misfits who form a glee club under the direction of an earnest teacher made the musical cool again, selling countless iTunes singles and albums and proving that it was in fact possible to make a successful musical TV show.
+When Glee premiered in May 2009 (with a preview of its pilot after an episode of American Idol before officially launching that fall), it became an unexpected phenomenon, leading to acting careers, concert tours, and more.
+The TV show, about a group of high school misfits who form a glee club under the direction of an earnest teacher, made the musical cool again, selling countless iTunes singles and albums.
 Creator Ryan Murphy went from critical darling to network juggernaut, paving the way for him to become one of the most successful and powerful content creators in Hollywood.
-Much of the cast were young, fresh discoveries, while others were untapped Broadway talents.
-It’s been five years since the show left the air, so let’s see where the gang of Glee are now.

 Matthew Morrison (Will Schuester)